 We define backlog as our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts.
+A customer's intention to award us work under a fixed-price contract is not included in backlog unless there is an actual award to perform a specific scope of work at specific terms and pricing.
+For many of our unit-price, time-and-equipment, time-and-materials and cost plus contracts, we only include projected revenue for a three-month period in the calculation of backlog, although these types of contracts are generally awarded as part of MSAs that typically have a one-year to three-year duration from execution.
 Backlog may not accurately represent the revenues that we expect to realize during any particular period.
-Several factors such as the timing of contract awards, the type and duration of contracts, and the mix of subcontractor and material costs in our projects, can impact our backlog at any point in time.
+Several factors such as the timing of contract awards, the type and duration of contracts, and the mix of subcontractor and material costs in our projects can impact our backlog at any point in time.
 Some of our revenue does not appear in our periodic backlog reporting because the award of the project, as well as the execution of the work, may all take place within the period.
 Our backlog only includes projects that have a signed contract or an agreed upon work order to perform work on mutually accepted terms and conditions.
 Backlog should not be relied upon as a stand-alone indicator of future events.

-Our backlog was \$397.9 million at June 30, 2014 compared to \$385.6 million at March 31, 2014 and \$474.5 million at June 30, 2013.
-Our backlog at June 30, 2014 increased \$12.3 million or 3.2% from March 31, 2014 due to a number of awards of all sizes in the quarter.
-Backlog in the T&D segment increased \$17.3 million and C&I backlog decreased \$5.0 million, compared to March 31, 2014.
+Our backlog was \$398.4 million at March 31, 2015 compared to \$433.6 million at December 31, 2014 and \$385.6 million at March 31, 2014.
+Our backlog at March 31, 2015 decreased \$35.2 million or 8.1% from December 31, 2014 due to completion of work during the quarter that was not replaced.
+Backlog in the T&D segment decreased \$44.8 million and C&I backlog increased \$9.5 million compared to December 31, 2014.